Teastas Eorpach na Gaeilge (TEG) for all candidates

 The closing date for receipt of completed applications to the four institutions named above is 5pm on Monday 29th March 2021.

-All applicants should also note the selection procedure detailed in section below.
+All applicants should note the selection procedure detailed in section 4 below.

 Applicants must have the following academic qualifications:

-(a) Minimum H2.2 Honours Bachelor Degree (Major Award at Level 8 on the National Framework of Qualifications) or a major award at Level 9 or a major award at Level 10 on the National Framework of Qualifications, and
+- Minimum H2.2 Honours Bachelor Degree (Major Award at Level 8 on the National Framework of Qualifications) or a major award at Level 9 or a major award at Level 10 on the National Framework of Qualifications,

 (b) one of the following sets of second level qualifications: